-IMDb registered users can cast a rating (from 1 to 10) on every released title in the database.
-You can updating your rating as often as you'd like, but your new rating will overwrite the previous one, so it is one rating per title per user.
+Users can update their votes as often as they’d like, but any new vote on the same title will overwrite the previous one, so it is one vote per title per user.

 Your Ratings includes your entire ratings history.
-You can navigate to this page by clicking your name in the right hand of the screen and click "Your Ratings" from the drop down menu.
+You can navigate to this page by clicking your name/ID in the upper right hand of the navigation bar at the top of every IMDb page and click "Your Ratings" from the drop down menu.
 To view your ratings by genre, year, type and more, go to Advanced Title Search and select the options you want to refine by.

 We take all the individual ratings cast by IMDb registered users and use them to calculate a single rating.
-We don't use the arithmetic mean of the ratings (although we do display the mean and average votes on the votes breakdown) -- the rating displayed on a film's page is a weighted average.
-To display the detailed votes breakdown, click the number located directly below the average IMDb user rating.
+We don't use the arithmetic mean (i.e. the sum of all votes divided by the number of votes), although we do display the mean and average votes on the votes breakdown page; instead the rating displayed on a title's page is a weighted average.
+To display the detailed votes breakdown, click the number of votes located directly below the average IMDb user rating.
 For an example, see the User rating breakdown for Inside Out.

 To prevent abuse and minimize attempts to stuff the ballot or otherwise influence the integrity of the voting system, we do not reveal any details about how weighted ratings are calculated other than what is already documented.
 However please rest assured that there is no bias involved.
 The same criteria are uniformly used to calculate all the ratings for all the movies in the database.

 Our weighted average attempts to reduce this effect.
-The concept of the wisdom of the crowd, comes into play here, which is why we believe all IMDb users should be able to vote as they feel on the 1 - 10 scale.
+The concept of the wisdom of the crowd (i.e. the collective opinion of a large group of individuals rather than of a single expert) comes into play here, which is why we believe all IMDb users should be able to vote as they feel on the 1 - 10 scale.

-Our voting system is meant to offer a representation of what our users think of a film or show based on their votes.
-We do not collect or consider published reviews or critics' ratings or any other external factor: only votes cast by IMDb users are counted.
+Our voting system is meant to offer a representation of what IMDb’s users think of a movie or show based on their votes.
+We do not collect or consider published reviews or critics' ratings or any other external factor (although we do offer links to critics reviews and display a movie’s Metascore): for the purpose of generating the IMDb rating, only votes cast by IMDb users are counted.

 We do not delete or alter individual votes and we do not adjust the results of our automated weighted rating for any individual movie / TV show.
 If the rating is lower than expected, it simply means that IMDb users who voted have a different opinion than those reviewers who liked it.

-Location information is based on the locale the user provided when he registered with the site, not when they voted.
-An example: if a Swiss national registers with IMDb and enters his location as Switzerland, then visits the United States and sees a film at a festival while in the US and then votes for it, the vote will be recorded as coming from a non-US user.
+Location information is based on the locale the user provided when they registered with the site, not when they voted.
+An example: if a Swiss national registers with IMDb and enters their location as Switzerland, then visits the United States and sees a movie at a festival while in the US and then votes for it, the vote will be recorded as coming from a non-US user.

-There is no foolproof way to verify that users have actually seen the film that they are voting for, or that the vote that they are casting is what they really think about it, we depend on and expect our users to be truthful and only vote on those films that they have personally seen.
+There is no foolproof way to verify that users have actually seen the movie that they are voting for, or that the vote that they are casting is what they really think about it.
+We depend on and expect our users to be truthful and only vote on those movies that they have personally seen.

 It's not uncommon for initial ratings to start high and then go down after a brief period of time.
-Films or shows with a relatively low total number of votes (less than a hundred) are particularly susceptible to substantial changes in the weighted rating.
-When a title only has a few votes, it doesn't take a lot for the rating to change.
+Movies or shows with a relatively low total number of votes (less than a hundred) are particularly susceptible to substantial changes in the weighted rating.
+When a title only has a few votes, it doesn't take many more subsequent votes for the rating to change.

-Finally, please remember that our voting system is always being improved and the formulas used to calculate ratings (and defeat ballot stuffing) are tweaked regularly -- weighted ratings are computed daily, so when the formula is changed the ratings will also change even without new votes.
+Finally, please remember that our voting system is always being improved and the formulas used to calculate ratings (and defeat ballot stuffing) are tweaked regularly -- weighted ratings are frequently recalculated, so when the formula is changed the ratings will also change even without new votes.

-We don't display a rating unless a film has received at least 5 votes.
-And we do not display votes for a film before it has actually been screened/released.
-In some rare cases we may have an incorrect release date attached to a title, which means that the film may be already available, but still be marked as unreleased and therefore missing a rating.
-If this is the case, you can submit a correction to the film's release date or contact our Data Editors with details of the film's release date/status and we'll look into it.
+We don't display a rating unless a movie or show has received enough votes to calculate a weighted user rating.
+We do not display votes for a movie or show before it has actually been screened/released.
+In some rare cases we may have an incorrect release date attached to a title, which means that the title may be already available, but still be marked as unreleased and therefore missing a rating.
+If this is the case, you can submit a correction to the movie's release date or contact our Data Editors using the path IMDb Fan/Contributor questions > Titles > Production status / Release date with details of the movie's release date/status and we'll look into it.

-Only votes from regular IMDb voters are considered when generating the Top Rated Movies and Top Rated TV Shows lists.
+Only votes from regular IMDb voters (i.e. people who regularly vote on IMDb) are considered when generating the Top Rated Movies and Top Rated TV Shows lists.
+In addition to that, a title must have received a minimum amount of votes (currently 25,000) in order to appear in one of these lists.
 For details on how these lists are determined, please navigate to the list and scroll to the bottom.

 To maintain the effectiveness of the Top Rated Movies and Top Rated TV Shows lists, we do not disclose the criteria used for an IMDb user to be counted as a regular voter.